yrncollo/yrncollo.github.io/_posts/2024-05-08-ecommerce.md

 ### Middleware
 At this point we now need a `middleware` which shall be checking if we are authenticated then once we are we can access other routes.
-I will place the middleware on `utils` module coz why not.
+I will place the middleware on `utils` module because why not.
 This is the function signature where we shall have the `database`, `jwt_secret`, `request` and `next`

 ```rust